cincheo/ini/README.md

 The ``@init`` and ``@end`` rules are called "event rules".
 The ``@init`` event is a one-shot event that is evaluated before all other rules, while the ``@end`` event is a one-shot event evaluated once no rules are left to be applied.
 Event rules may be asynchronous and run in their own thread (it is not the case for ``@start`` and ``@end`` events).

 **Note**: it is important to understand that INI processes are run asynchronously.
 They do not interrupt the thread of the function/process invoking them unless the invoking function/process reads the result of the invoked process.
 In that case, the invoking function/process waits until the invoked process returns a value.
-Under the hood, behaves this way because processes return future values instead of actual values.
-In our example, the ``main`` function waits for the ``fac`` result because it uses it as an argument of the ``println`` function.
+Under the hood, processes return *futures* instead of actual values.
+On contrary to many ``await/async`` systems, this mechanism is completely transparent for the programmer.
+In our example, the ``main`` function implicitly waits for the ``fac`` result because it uses it as an argument of the ``println`` function.

 ### A process awaking every second